Dr. Gerald Gyorffy, BSc, DVM, CCRT, Owner

 Currently, I enjoy scuba diving whenever I can get a chance to get away.
 My son also being a diver allows for some pretty cool family excursions.
 The love of animals radiates throughout my household and like most vets, we have a plethora of pets ranging from dogs and cats to lizards and rats.

-I grew up enjoying sports and the arts and I focused on music and dance until my early adulthood.
-I did, however, grow up with a family who owned many pets - most were rescues and many of whom I played on my parent’s heartstrings to bring home.
+I grew up with a family who owned many pets - most were rescues and many of whom I played on my parent’s heartstrings to bring home.
 I’m not sure when it was that I decided to be a veterinarian.
-Perhaps it was when I convinced my lifelong feline-phobic mum to fall in love with Robbie the black tabby cat who was left in a cardboard box, or maybe it was when one particularly decrepit abandoned dog who I brought home bit my father so hard that he lost the use of his hand for some time.
-Nevertheless, I quickly realized that the true constant throughout my life was the love and compassion I felt for animals and the need to be good at more than just bringing them home.
+Perhaps it was when I convinced my lifelong feline-phobic mum to fall in love with Robbie the black tabby cat who was left in a cardboard box, or maybe it was when one particularly decrepit abandoned dog who I brought home bit my father so badly that he lost the use of his hand for some time.
+Nevertheless, I quickly realized that the true constant throughout my life was the love and compassion I felt for animals and the need to be good at more for them than just bringing them home.

 I also enjoy traveling and learning about other cultures.
-A Brit by blood and upbringing, I lived most of my teenage years in the Cayman Islands and have explored the Caribbean, Europe, Australia and parts of the Middle East.
-I have also been known to find myself in places such as Korea with only a suitcase and a smile, or backpacking South Africa helping capture and rehabilitate wildlife and implement anti-poaching techniques.
+A Scottish lass by blood and upbringing, I also lived most of my teenage years in the Cayman Islands and have explored the Caribbean, Europe, Australia and parts of the Middle East.
+I have also been known to find myself in places such as South Korea with only a backpack and a smile, or traveling South Africa helping capture and rehabilitate wildlife and implement anti-poaching techniques.

 I always knew from a very young age that I wanted to be a Veterinarian.
 I grew up loving all animals big and small.
 Growing up my family always had at least one cat and dog.
 I also developed a love for horses and enjoyed horseback riding throughout my elementary and high school years.
 After high school I received a BScH in Animal Biology from the University of Guelph, and then attended the Ontario Veterinary College (OVC) where I received my Doctor of Veterinary Medicine.